jeremyong/jeremyong.github.com/_posts/2023-09-05-f32-interlocked-min-max-hlsl.markdown

 A NaN value has all exponent bits set (`0b11111111`) and a non-zero fraction.
 However, the sign bit may or may not be set depending.
 This means that by default, our mapping will has the unfortunate property that a NaN value _might_ propagate (i.e. compare greater-than or less-than other non-NaN values) depending on whether we are performing a min or max reduction.
-With this understanding, we can mitigate this problem by hanlding NaNs in one of the following ways:
+With this understanding, we can mitigate this problem by handling NaNs in one of the following ways:

 1. Do an `isnan` check of the input first, and skip the interlocked operation if a NaN is encountered.
 2. Do an `isnan` check of the input first, and then set or unset the sign bit to ensure the NaN propagates.